Renewing Your Smart Card Certificates

 Note: ORS now has an LWS operator on site in Building 31, Room 3B30 to

 assist with renewing certificates or resetting PINs for anyone needing these

 appointment.
 No walk-ins.
 Special needs can be accommodated with 24 hours

-Many individuals whose certificates be expiring soon will want to choose this
+Many individuals whose certificates will be expiring soon will want to choose this

 convenient way to arrange an appointment with the DPSAC badging office.

 Note: you do not need to be connected to the NIH network to access the